 17. They get up super early

-Many super successful people like Apple CEO Tim Cook and Ellevest CEO Sallie Krawcheck do not sleep in, even on the weekends.
+Many super successful people like Ellevest CEO Sallie Krawcheck do not sleep in, even on the weekends.
 Melody McCloskey, founder and CEO of StyleSeat, trained herself to be a morning routine and now rises at 5:45 AM most days.
 “Of course it wasn’t easy at first,” she told CNBC.
 “It was torture getting up that early; I was never naturally a morning person.
 But now it’s become routine, and I wake up pretty early on weekends too.”